 I am delighted to inform you that your excellent manuscript, “Using Games in Nursing Education,” has been accepted for publication in the Journal of Nursing Staff Development.

-Our abstract introduced the final print of the article:
+Our abstract introduced the article:

 Games are an exciting and useful teaching strategy that we have used successfully in the orientation and continuing education of hospital staff nurses.
 We have created and adapted games to stimulate interest at the beginning of a program, to present new information, and to review course content.
 Directions for playing nine games as well as some guidelines for creating games are included in this article.